geo-engine/docs/src/operators/expression.md

 # Raster Expression

-The `Expression` operator performs pixel-wise expression on one or more raster sources.
+The `Expression` operator performs a pixel-wise mathematical expression on one or more raster sources.
 The expression is specified as a user-defined script in a very simple language.
 The output is a raster time series with the result of the expression and with time intervals that are the same as for the inputs.
 Users can specify an output data type.
-Internally, the expression is evaluated as a floating-point number.
+Internally, the expression is evaluated using floating-point numbers.

 An example usage scenario is to calculate NDVI for a red and a near-infrared raster channel.
 The expression uses two raster sources, referred to as A and B, and calculates the formula `(A - B) / (A + B)`.
-When the temporal resolution is monthly, our output NDVI will also be a monthly time series.
+When the temporal resolution is months, our output NDVI will also be a monthly time series.

 ## Parameters